wu-hongjun/macOS-Thinkpad-X1-Extreme/README.md

 ## Update
 ##### Recent | [Archive](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/blob/master/UPDATES.md)
+* [20190715] Do NOT upgrade Clover to 4988 or higher.
+It doesn't quite work.
+(Blackscreen after bootload)
 * [20190710] Added badges for the versions.
 Yayyyyyy!!!
 * [20190706] Achieved initial Catalina support :) Released v10.15.0.1.0.
 * [20190703] Fixed an issue for AppleALC not working properly, released v10.14.5.1.3.